weaveworks/weave-gitops-private/docs/adrs/000X-wg-to-wge-upgrade.md

 - Any state that WG has built up should be inherited and preserved by WGE
   - We don't want to disrupt any user workloads / deployments
   - There might be configuration options / preferences that should be preserved?
+  - If WG is installing an OAuth thingy the secrets associated with that should be preserved

 Notes: